marianamourao-37/Multi-scale-Attention-based-MIL/README.md

   </a>
 </p>

-This repository contains the **official implementation** of the paper "Multi-scale Attention-based Multiple Instance Learning for Breast Cancer Diagnosis", accepted at the **MICCAI 2025** conference for oral presentation and poster session.
+This repository contains the **official implementation** of the paper "**Multi-scale Attention-based Multiple Instance Learning for Breast Cancer Diagnosis**", accepted at the **MICCAI 2025** conference for oral presentation and poster session.

 ![Multi-scale attention-based MIL framework](figs/FPN-MIL.png)